How to Prepare Your Caravan or Motorhome for the New Season

 Leave the windows and doors open for a few hours to get some good air circulation going, or even put a dehumidifier on while you do your spring cleaning.
 Even if there aren’t any leaks or damp, it’s quite common for there to be a bit of a musty smell.

-While we’d always recommend giving your caravan or motorhome a good clean on the inside and the outside before storing away for the winter, a spring clean is also a good idea.
+Whilst we always recommend giving your caravan or motorhome a good clean on the inside and the outside before storing away for the winter, a spring clean is also a good idea.
 This will get rid of any dust that built up over the winter and help your vehicle feel fresh for your first trip of the year.
-Keeping your leisure vehicle clean will help it last longer and you’ll get a better price for it if you decide it’s time for an upgrade and you want to sell it on.
+Keeping your leisure vehicle clean will help it last longer, it’ll also help to maintain the value of your caravan or motorhome - meaning you'll get a better price for it if you decide it’s time for an upgrade and you want to sell it on.

-Depending on where you parked your vehicle, the exterior may need a good bit of TLC as well.
+Depending on where you parked your vehicle, the exterior may need a clean as well.
 For example, if it was parked near a tree, it’s quite common to find green patches which will need a good scrub.
+We’d always recommend giving the exterior a quick clean anyway, even if stored inside.

-Make sure you check that all of your lights work before taking your vehicle out on the road.
+It’s important to check all of your lights are in working order before you make that first trip.
+A number of things could have happened over the course of winter to affect your caravan or motorhome’s road lights.
 If moisture has found its way into the plug and socket system over the winter, you may find some issues here.

 After you’ve tested the system, it’s a good idea to sterilise it before using it.
 You can fill this with a cleaning solution, such as Puriclean, which will need to be in the system for around 12 hours before being flushed through.